xericguzman/text-explorer/README.md

 Your coordinates are (0, 0).
 Would you like to go "up", "right", "down", or "left"?
 ```

-To do this, you'll want to create variables to contain the user's x and y positions.
-Below these definitions, you'll need a while loop that loops endlessly.
+To do this, you'll want to create variables to contain the user's `x` and `y` positions.

+Below these definitions, you'll need a `while` loop that loops endlessly.
 Each iteration, prompt the user for an action.
-If that action is "left", subtract one from the user's x position.
+If that action is `"left"`, subtract one from the user's `x` position.
 Update the user's position appropriately for "right", "up", and "down" as well.

 After getting this working, make a commit in git!